WalterScu/Seminar2020/docs/index.md

 ## Schedule

-We will meet every Tuesday afternoon, from 1 pm to 1: 30 pm.
+We will meet every Tuesday afternoon, approximately from 1 pm to 2: 30 pm.
 The lecture notes or slides will be updated after each talk.

 |Date| Title | Speaker| Abstract | notes |
 |----| ---- | ----|----|----|